 Incorporate meaningful rituals

 Find small ways to turn regular activities into ritualistic celebrations.
 Creating new daily practices, transforms ordinary moments into opportunities to stop, show gratitude, and marvel at the beauty of the Advent season.
 Consider adding a simple ritual in the morning when you awake and again at night, just before bedtime.
-It may be a very simple act, short prayer or quiet meditation.
+It may be a very simple act, short prayer, candle lighting, poetry, or quiet meditation.
 Keep it brief, but deeply meaningful for you.

 - Examen Daily Prayer